Pena86/Reversi/README.md

 Optional parameters for the game:

-	python main.py [ai1_filename ai2_filename rounds_to_play -noMoves -noRotate]
+	python main.py [ai1_filename ai2_filename -round=2 -time=0 -noMoves -noRotate]

 - ai1- and ai2_filenames tell where to load the competing ai's (Note! for now, the ai files must be on the same folder as other .py files!) (or with 'humanPlayer.py' you can play yourself)
-- rounds_to_play is integer 1 to 1000, to how many rounds the ai's will play
+- '-round=' + integer 1 to 1000, to how many rounds the ai's will play
+- '-time=' + integer in sec, how much AI has time to make a turn.
+0 = infinite
 - '-noMoves' Don't print or show the moves, makes program faster to run (but doesn't print the board for hummanPlayer.py neither)
 - '-noRotate' Don't rotate the starting player, so player1 is always the starting player